 - 53. In what circumstances, if any, will Peter be covered under his insurance policy for the damage to the carpet? - A. He will be covered if he can identify which of Darill's friends caused the damage. - B. He will be covered if the damage was caused by accident. - C. He will be covered if the damage was caused by someone aged 18 or over. - D. He will not be covered in any circumstances. - 54.
 Peter queries why the recommended sum insured on buildings was NOT £220,000.
-What response would he receive? - A. The cover should be at the same level as the original purchase price. - B. The level of cover is the current rebuilding cost of the property. - C. The policy is index-linked, so the level of cover will eventually increase to the property purchase price. - D. The purchase price for the property is more than the current market value. - 55.
-What is the maximum amount they would receive from their insurer, following a £350 loss for contents in the garden? - A. £150 - B. £200 - C. £350 - D. £500
+What response would be receive? - A. The cover should be at the same level as the original purchase price. - B. The level of cover is the current rebuilding cost of the property. - C. The policy is index-linked, so the level of cover will eventually increase to the property purchase price. - D. The purchase price for the property is more than the current market value. - 55.
+Darill and Joli are out cycling and stop at the park to play football.
+When they return to their pedal cycles they find that their helmets and the LED lights have been taken.
+How would the insurers deal with the subsequent claim? - A. The full cost of new LED lights only will be covered. - B. The full cost of new helmets and LED lights will be covered. - C. The full cost of new helmets only will be covered. - D. There is no cover for this type of incident.